regina-normal/aux/packaging/docker/rinse/README.txt

-The rinse binary here is currently synced with upstream rinse 4.1, and has been patched to support verifying signatures on the downloaded RPMs.
+The rinse binary here is currently synced with upstream rinse 4.1.
+It has been patched to support verifying signatures on the downloaded RPMs, improves support for different architectures, and works around issues that arise in some older distributions.

 Upstream rinse has the following copyright notice: